-WASHINGTON — Human rights experts with two prominent international organizations took the unusual move of jointly condemning U.S. President Donald Trump’s administration for its “strategic” attacks on American news media outlets that could trigger real violence against journalists.
+WASHINGTON (AN) — Human rights experts with two prominent international organizations took the unusual move of jointly condemning U.S. President Donald Trump's administration for its "strategic" attacks on American news media outlets that could trigger real violence against journalists.

 Two special rapporteurs, or investigators, who are charged with upholding freedom of expression around the world warned that the Trump administration's vitriolic language and combative actions against journalists are purposely meant to undermine the mission of U.S.-based news organizations.

 The two experts, David Kaye and Edison Lanza, called on Trump and the senior administration officials who follow his lead to immediately cease attacking the free press and refrain from attempting to weaken journalists' traditional role of holding government accountable, honest and transparent.

 “His attacks are strategic, designed to undermine confidence in reporting and raise doubts about verifiable facts,” said Kaye, the United Nations' special rapporteur for freedom of expression, and Lanza, who holds a similar position with the Inter-American Commission on Human Rights.